SherG/perpetual-elm/exampleSite/content/services/equipment-leasing.md

 ### Equipment Finance Agreement (EFA)

-Capital Lease: Through an Equipment Finance Agreement (EFA) you make monthly payments over a term period of years and own the equipment once it's paid off.
+<p></p>Capital Lease: Through an Equipment Finance Agreement (EFA) you make monthly payments over a term period of years and own the equipment once it's paid off.
 (A capital lease is sometimes referred to as a finance lease or sales lease.)

 This option is an on balance sheet structure.
 Equipment is recorded as an asset and can be depreciated, which means the payments are not fully tax-deductible.

-#### Section 179: Deduct Up to $1 Million

-However, thanks to Section 179 of the IRS tax code, you can deduct the full purchase price of qualifying equipment and software from your gross revenue.
+However, thanks to Section 179 of the IRS tax code, you can deduct the full purchase price of qualifying equipment and software -- up to $1 million -- from your gross revenue.
 You can also deduct 100% of the depreciation.

 Here's an example of how Section 179 works: